paralhama/sm-fistful-of-zombies-paralhama-version/README.md

 - fof_sv_currentmode 2
 - mp_teamplay 1
 - fof_sv_maxteams 2

+### Remember that you need to use a plugin that will automatically pre-cache the resources you have placed and register them in the Download-Table.
+I use and recommend the [S-Downloader](https://github.com/paralhama/S-Downloader) plugin for this.

 ---
 # sm-fistful-of-zombies Paralhama version :D
 I added some new features to this plugin :D